ACannamela/Realms/Omnibus.md

   construction.
 Weighting includes the attachment of multiple rigid caps.
 * All aqua tube shafts should, at minimum, be covered by two lengths of strapping tape.
-* Lightning Bolt props are the only “arrow” props that should be made solely from white duct tape.
+* Lightning Bolt props are the only "arrow" props that should be made solely from white duct tape.
 Arrows may have a white head or shaft, but not both.
-* Whether custom-designed arrows are allowed is up to the individual EH’s discretion.
+* Whether custom-designed arrows are allowed is up to the individual EHâ€™s discretion.

 **LARP Arrows**

-* Head must be permanently affixed, commercially manufactured, designed to be “larp safe” or “archery tag safe” with squishy foam, and have a minimum diameter of 2 1/8” on the striking surface.
+* Head must be permanently affixed, commercially manufactured, designed to be "larp safe" or "archery tag safe" with squishy foam, and have a minimum diameter of 2 1/8" on the striking surface.
-* Shaft must be made from either unbreakable or safety fiberglass, covered in a minimum of 2 layers of fiberglass reinforcing tape (strapping tape), and be no longer than 28” measured from the end of the nock to the base of the arrow head.
+* Shaft must be made from either unbreakable or safety fiberglass, covered in a minimum of 2 layers of fiberglass reinforcing tape (strapping tape), and be no longer than 28" measured from the end of the nock to the base of the arrow head.
-* Nocks must be permanently affixed and must be manufactured and designed to be “larp safe” or “archery tag safe”.
+* Nocks must be permanently affixed and must be manufactured and designed to be "larp safe" or "archery tag safe".

 **Lightning Bolts** {#lightning-bolt-construction}